The conscious meeting of the “I” and the “We”

 You’re fully you, you’re fully in relationship with a larger whole that is all of us.
 There’s no escaping, not really.

 It’s true that one way or another, your ass is going to get kicked.
-Like the biblical truth that will “set you free,” The Singular Space of Dual Blessing will set you free, but first it might really piss you off!
+Like the biblical truth that will “set you free,” the Singular Place of Dual Blessing will set you free but sometimes it might piss you off a little.

 We don’t really get to go back to sleep.
 But then sleep wasn’t so much fun anyway, was it?

 We don’t get a manual or a roadmap.
 But the good news is we don’t need a roadmap.
 The good news is we get to discover that who and what we have are enough.